Abscess

 Cellulitis:

-- A spreading bacterial infection of the skin and tissues beneath the skin.
+- In essence, cellulitis is a spreading bacterial infection that affects both the skin and the underlying tissues.

 Fluctuant:

-- Having a wave-like motion when palpated, indicating the presence of fluid (pus) beneath the skin.
+- Furthermore, the abscess exhibits a wave-like motion when palpated, confirming the presence of fluid (pus) beneath the skin.

 Sepsis:

-- A life-threatening condition caused by the body’s extreme response to an infection.
+- Critically, sepsis is a life-threatening condition that arises from the body’s overwhelming response to an infection

 Fistula:

-- An abnormal connection or passageway between two organs or between an organ and the outside of the body.
+- In short, a fistula is an abnormal connection or passageway that forms between two organs, or between an organ and the outside of the body.

 Erythema: